veeru1011/iOSExercise/README.md

   **Models:**
-  - From API data four type of datamodel created those are User,UserAlbum, UserPhoto
+  - From API data datamodels are created, which are User, Company, Address, UserAlbum, UserPhoto

   **View:**